NRS 6.040 is the Nevada law which makes missing jury duty punishable by a $500 fine. The statute states:

 - punitive or exemplary damages up to $50,000

 NRS 6.190 also makes it a misdemeanor to dissuade — or attempt to dissuade — a person who has received a jury summons from serving as a juror.
-The sentence includes up to six (6) months in jail and/or up to $1,000 in fines.10
+The sentence includes:

-9. Eighth Judicial District Court jury information
+9. Eighth Judicial District Court Jury Information

 The courthouse is in the Regional Justice Center, located at 200 Lewis Ave. in Las Vegas, Nevada 89101.

 Any requests for excusal should be made at least five (5) business days prior to the appearance date.
-The court’s email address is [email protected] Instructions for prospective jurors are also available at http://www.clarkcountycourts.us/ejdc/juror-information/index.html.
+The court’s email address is [email protected].
+Instructions for prospective jurors are also available at http://www.clarkcountycourts.us/ejdc/juror-information/index.html.

-People with disabilities may request accommodations by calling 702-455-4472.
+You can also request disability accommodations by calling 702-455-4472.

-10. Grand juries
+10. Grand Juries

 Grand juries are very different from trial juries.
 Three main distinctions are: